8 Best Ghost Alternatives in 2026: For Business Blogs That Need More Than Memberships

 Best for: Teams with WordPress expertise who need maximum flexibility

-WordPress powers 43% of the web.
+WordPress still powers roughly 43% of the web.
 With the right plugins and hosting, it can do almost anything.
-The question is whether you want to spend time configuring it.
+The question is whether you want to spend time configuring and maintaining it.

 Strengths: